GazzaJ/CI-MS3-W3Recipes/README.md

 #### **Strategy**
 The purpose of W3 Recipes website is to provide users with a convenient and easy means of searching and sharing (uploading and editting) their favourite recipes.
 The aim is to try and add a fun spin on the typical recipe website by encoraging the users to upload their favourite recipes from as many different countries from around the World as possible to provide a wide array of recipes, and as a bit of fun to enable them to track progress in this respect using the dashboard.
  - As the site owner and a keen cook I get to share a recipe database with like minded users, and in exchange for the development get some new recipes to try.
- - Users also get access to all of those recipes and get to upload and share their recipes with a community of like minded keen cooks.
+ - Users get access to all of those recipes and get to upload and share their recipes with a community of like minded keen cooks.

 #### **Scope**
-The key features required to enable this app to function as designed are centered around CRUD interactions with a MongoDB Atlas cloud database management system.:
+The key features required for this app to function as designed are centered around CRUD interactions with a MongoDB Atlas cloud database management system.:
  - **Create** or upload a recipe into the database which can then be viewed by all other registered users
  - **Read**, or view all of the recipes stored in the database.
     - The list of recipes can be filtered by country of origin